Disclaimer: Harry Potter and such belong to the lovely Rowling.

 "You used… He-Who-Must-Not-Be-Named… as a punching bag," Amelia said slowly.

 "The Dark Slut, you mean," Harry clarified.
 "I was quite angry."

 The adults exchanged looks around the room.

 But Harry didn't mind.
 She won and none of the adults seemed upset by this.
-Not to mention she didn't feel anyone try her Occlumency Shield again.
+Not to mention she didn't feel anyone try her Occlumency Shields again.

 All in all, she was content again.

 Only when the entire drama of the professor finally died down did Harry deem it safe enough to continue her communication with Marwyn.
-He had, it seemed, found her the correct sort of people for the work required for the Owls and as such, Harry would be relaying him instructions on exactly how to put them into use…
+He had, it seemed, found her the correct sort of people for the work required for the Owl Heist.
+As such, Harry would be relaying him instructions on exactly how to put them into use…

 Hermione cleared her throat, pulling Harry away from her gleeful musings.
 The four students were currently sitting under a very nice shady spot in the very nice weather.